-A couple years ago, I started a new series called “Empty’s” where I revisit an item after it’s been used long term, and decide whether I want to repurchase it.
+A few years ago, I started a series called “Empty’s” where I revisit an item after it’s been used long term, and decide whether I want to repurchase it.

-Disclosure: Not sponsored.This post contains an Amazon affiliate link.
+Disclosure: Not sponsored.This post contains Amazon affiliate links.
 This means that clicking on a link may help me earn a small commission at no cost to you.

 It’s that time of year again – we just received our class assignments and school supplies lists for the upcoming year.
 We don’t go back to class until after Labor Day, but according to my social media timelines some kids are already starting to head back!